Parent Testimonials and FAQ

 What do we do about lunch?

-In Summer 2022 we will have camp provided lunch 5 days per week!
-Last year we had meals like Mac & Cheese, Tacos, Chicken Wraps, Meatballs and Pasta, and Pizza.
+We provide lunch 5 days per week!
+Last year, we had meals like Baked Ziti, Tacos, Chicken Wraps, Meatball subs, Pasta, and Pizza.
 The menu for this summer will be published soon.
-We also provide a daily afternoon snack, which comes from a sustainable, local farm.
-Snacks include berries, peaches, and other fruit.
+We also provide a daily snack, which comes from a sustainable, local farm.
+Snacks include berries, peaches, and other fruits.
 All leftover food is composted as part of our commitment to greening.

 Is there swimming at camp?